metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 - got the part of the manuscript introducing the event -- reintroduced it in terms of ensembles, and git itself as vcs.
 Add a new json event and used some of the existing text to describe
 - TODO: bring in the section that describes the relation between the event and the capital number.

+## Fri  9 Dec 09:55:55 GMT 2016
+- moving to th Github data challenges and visualizations, etc.
+- brought across table 1 and the counts of the data; found myself bringing more commentary from  Github blogs etc to help make sense of what is going on with the counting.
+- brought across all the data challenge stuff, putting some in footnotes.
+That brings things to about 4k words (wo references).
+Looking at my re-counting to see what that does next.
+Does it help?